 A member of the Commission other than a member who is an officer of the Public Service of the State or the Commonwealth is entitled to be paid such remuneration and allowances as the Minister, on the recommendation of the Minister for Public Sector Management, determines.

+[Clause 2 amended by No. 20 of 2000 s.
+26(1).]

 3. Casual vacancies

 Where an office of member of the Commission becomes vacant the Minister shall, subject to this Act, fill the vacancy.